V11Playko/Platzi-Verse_ProyectOfCourse/README.md

 > **Proyecto de curso**
 This is a project from a Platzi course, the course is approximately 4 years old....

--Some NPM modules will be deprecated.
+- Some NPM modules will be deprecated.

--There will be errors in the code (I'll fix that though).
+- There will be errors in the code (I'll fix that though).

 # Project Architecture
 ![](https://i.imgur.com/SeEckP4.jpg)